FME Version

 - Right Value: _

-Expand Advanced and set Preserve Feature Order to Across Output Ports.
+Expand the Advanced heading and set Preserve Feature Order to Across Output Ports.

 21. Add AttributeCreator